-Language Arts Resource Notebook - Part 1 (35 points)
+Language Arts Resource Notebook (Optional)

 Each of you will develop a Reading/Language Arts Resource Notebook that will be used to inform your teaching.
 The Resource Notebook has two main objectives.
-The first objective is to demonstrate your learning and understanding of the reading and language arts.
-The second is to start building a resource for your own learning.
+First, is to demonstrate your learning and understanding of the reading and language arts.
+Second is to start building a resource for your own learning.
 Be creative and thoughtful in the compilation of the notebook-it will be a demonstration that you are ready to teach the language arts to a diverse student population.